kururu-abdo/validateKsaNumber/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: A simple Package to validate saudi arabia's Numbers using Regex
+ A simple Package to validate saudi arabia's Numbers using Regex

 ## Features